-No evidence was submitted that predominantly the portfolio, which comprised solely/predominantly of structured notes, constituted listed structured notes in respect of the Complainant.
-The fact sheets in respect of the structured notes forming part of the Complainant's portfolio, actually indicated that the products in question were not listed on an exchange.
+No evidence was submitted that predominantly the portfolio, which at times comprised solely or predominantly of structured notes, constituted listed structured notes.
+Several fact sheets sourced of the structured notes and other relevant fact sheets presented by some of the complainants, actually indicated that the products in question were not listed on an exchange.

-On its part the Service Provider did not prove either that the portfolio of the Complainant was 'predominantly invested in regulated markets' on an ongoing basis.
+On its part the Service Provider did not prove that the respective portfolio of the Complainants was 'predominantly invested in regulated markets' on an ongoing basis.